Current Lab Members

 Rangarajan Nadadur

-After too many cold, dark Chicago winters, he came to UCSF for Internal Medicine Residency followed by Cardiology Fellowship.
-Now after completing that clinical training, he is excited to return to the world of research.
-In the Alexanian Lab, he is interested in combining functional genomics with molecular and physiological approaches to better understand the role of inflammation and fibrosis in the pathophysiology of heart failure.
-He is particularly interested in how to translate this mechanistic understanding to novel therapeutics and patient care.
+Following his training, Rajiv moved to UCSF for Internal Medicine Residency and Cardiology Fellowship.
+Now, as a member of the Alexanian Lab, he combines functional genomics with molecular and physiological approaches to investigate the role of inflammation and fibrosis in heart failure.
+He is passionate about translating these insights into novel therapies and advancing patient care.

 Emma Straight